DjangoGirls/tutorial/django_orm/README.md

 ### Filter objects

 A big part of QuerySets is an ability to filter them.
 Let's say, we want to find all posts that are authored by User ola.
 We will use `filter` instead of `all` in `Post.objects.all()`.
 In parentheses we will state what condition(s) needs to be met by a blog post to end up in our queryset.
-In our situation it is `author` that is equal to `user`.
-The way to write it in Django is: `author=user`.
+In our situation it is `author` that is equal to `me`.
+The way to write it in Django is: `author=me`.
 Now our piece of code looks like this:

-    >>> Post.objects.filter(author=user)
+    >>> Post.objects.filter(author=me)
     [<Post: Sample title>, <Post: Post number 2>, <Post: My 3rd post!>, <Post: 4th title of post>]

 Or maybe we want to see all the posts that contain a word 'title' in the `title` field?